 There was a dramatic fall in the power ratings of the 1972 Corvette Stingray compared to its 1971 predecessors.
 The reason for such conservative power ratings in 1972 was that it became mandatory to include emission-lowering components like power-steering pumps, water pumps, air cleaners, mufflers, and alternators.

 The power losses from emission-reducing equipment also made it more appropriate to measure engine output using net horsepower instead of gross horsepower.
 Although the choice to use net horsepower for measurements lowered the power ratings, they seemed more realistic this way.

 Other Minor Changes

-A noteworthy change was that a new center console replaced the fiber optic monitoring system.
+A noteworthy change for the 1972 Chevy Corvette Stingray was that a new center console replaced the fiber optic monitoring system.
 Chevrolet also made the horn-honking burglar alarm standard across all trims.
 This system could be activated and deactivated through a lock cylinder at the back of the car.